kwohlfahrt/array-cache/README.md

 keeping track of excessive numbers of long-lived objects, that don't play well with generational GCs.

-Currently, only a single `(Long, Double)` pair is stored, but the principle should be straightforward to extend (though performance might be worse).
+Currently, only an  `Array[Double]` is stored for each key, but the principle should be straightforward to extend.

 ## Design